danpjordan/ml_project/README.md

 Select the feature columns using the checkboxes.
 You can use the "Select All" and "Deselect All" buttons to quickly select or deselect all features.

 4. **Configure Preprocessing Parameters:**
-Adjust the preprocessing parameters such as imputation, removal of invariant features, handling outliers, VIF threshold, and encoding method.
+Adjust the preprocessing parameters such as imputation, removal of invariant features, handling outliers, removal of linearly dependent features (set VIF threshold), and encoding method.

-Submit:
+5. **Submit:**

-5. Click the **"Submit"** button to preprocess the data and perform machine learning model evaluation.
+Click the "Submit" button to preprocess the data, train machine learning models, perform inference (classification or regression depending on target variable type), and evaluation.
 The results will be displayed, and the processed data will be saved to the output directory.

 ## Application Interface
 <div align="center">